xieyuheng/inner/source/_posts/note/category-theory/category-theory-for-programmers.md

 (All algebraic datatypes are functors.)

 ## I 9.2 Bicategories

+Let's talk about category theory in a really wild area, push the view of category theory to as far as we can.

+Enriched the structure of category to bicategory.

 ## I 10.1 Monads

 ## I 10.2 Monoid in the category of endofunctors

 A monad is just a monoid-object in the monoidal-category of endofunctors,